Friday, May 23, 2025

 • At home: you serve God by obeying your parents, helping your brothers and sisters, and being thankful

-• At Church: you can serve by singing, praying, listening, and learning
+• At church: you can serve by learning, listening, prayer and singing

-• In everyday life: you can serve by doing good deeds — even small ones matter to God!
+• In everyday life: you can serve by doing good deeds.
+Even a small kindness matters to God.

-🌟 Here is an activity for you to do: think of ways you can serve — like helping a classmate or praying for someone.
+Here is an activity for you to do: think of ways you can serve, such as helping a classmate or praying for someone.

 • We get to know God through His Word, prayer, and the beauty around us